ronancpl/HeavenMS/README.md

 #### Editing localhost IP target

 If you are not using "localhost" as the target IP on the server's config file, you will need to HEX-EDIT "localhost.exe" to fetch your IP.
-Track down all IP locations by searching for "Text String" "127.0.0.1", and applying the changes wherever it fits.
+Track down all IP locations by searching for "Type: String" "127.0.0.1", and applying the changes wherever it fits.

 To hex-edit, install the Neo Hex Editor from "free-hex-editor-neo.exe" and follow their instructions.
 Once done, open "localhost.exe" for editing and overwrite the IP values under the 3 addresses.
 Save the changes and exit the editor.